andrewharvey/asgs2pgsql/README.md

 Debian Dependencies: `gdal-bin (>= 1.7.0), libdbd-pg-perl,
   postgresql-9.1-postgis, libtext-csv-perl, unzip, wget`

-The scripts assume you have a PostgreSQL database up and running and you have configured it such that you can connect to the database either without authentication or password authentication.
+The scripts assume you have a PostgreSQL database up and running.
+We leave authentication to this database your responsibility through the PostgreSQL environment variables which are described in the next section.
+I also describe creating a database in the next section if you don't know how to set one up.

-For example by adding the following line to `/etc/postgresql/9.*/main/pg_hba.conf`
+The simplest authentication setup is to allow local unauthenticated access to your database.
+You can do this by adding the following example line to `/etc/postgresql/9.*/main/pg_hba.conf`

     local   abs   abs      trust

-the database named abs can be accessed by the database user abs without authentication.
+This allows the database named `abs` to be accessed by the database user `abs` without authentication.

-You could substitute trust with ident if you create the user abs on your system and run these scripts as that user.
+You could substitute trust with ident if you create the user `abs` on your system and run these scripts as that user.

 Running the Scripts
 ===================